vruusmann/blog/_posts/2019-06-10-converting_sklearn_tpot_pipeline_pmml.md

 Next, another estimator is fitted using the enhanced data matrix.
 If this esimator fails to improve the model (based on predefined evaluation criteria), then the search process is terminated.
 If it improves, its prediction is appended to data matrix, and the search process continues.

-For example, the newly exported PMML document "TPOTAudit.pmml" contains a two-stage model chain, where the initial prediction by a Gaussian Naive Bayes (`sklearn.naive_bayes.GaussianNB`) classifier is refined by a Logistic Regression (`sklearn.linear_model.LogisticRegression`) classifier:
+For example, the newly generated PMML document `TPOTAudit.pmml` contains a two-stage model chain, where the initial prediction by a Gaussian Naive Bayes (`sklearn.naive_bayes.GaussianNB`) classifier is refined by a Logistic Regression (`sklearn.linear_model.LogisticRegression`) classifier:

 ``` xml
 <MiningModel>